Skip to main menu Skip to main content Skip to footer content

 Most practices know that patient reactivation is important but often fall short of achieving their goals because their current efforts don’t align with the most effective reactivation methods and strategies.
 Here are the steps your practice should take to maximize your patient reactivation efforts:

-1. Identify lost patients.
+1. Identify lost to follow-up patients

 The first step to reactivating patients is to identify which patients are overdue for treatment.
 Depending on the diagnosis, some patients could be considered overdue sooner rather than later.